randombullet321/CSWG/README.md

 2. Find the ports you will need to open.
 For this setup we will need 9993 UDP.

-3. Finally remeber to enable your firewall (sudo UFW Enable) and perhaps a service such as fail to ban.
+3. Finally remember to enable your firewall (sudo ufw Enable) and perhaps a service such as fail to ban.

 Example UFW on my server